clojuredocs/guides/articles/language/core_overview.md

 `comp` takes a variable number of functions.

-`comp` returns a function that will return the result of applying the rightmost function to the provided argument, then the second rightmost function to the result of that etc...
+`comp` returns a function that will return the result of applying the rightmost function to the provided argument, then the second rightmost function to the result of that etc.

 ```clojure
 TBD: examples